 - Increase in energy bills

-Don’t want to wait until your furnace fails before you consider replacing it.
-If your furnace or boiler is old, worn out, inefficient, or significantly oversized, the simplest solution is to replace it with a modern high-efficiency model.
-Old coal burners that were switched over to oil or gas are prime candidates for replacement, as well as gas furnaces with pilot lights rather than electronic ignitions.
-Newer systems may be more efficient but are still likely to be oversized, and can often be modified to lower their operating capacity.
+Don’t wait until your furnace fails before considering replacing it.
+If your furnace or boiler is old, worn out, inefficient, or significantly oversized, replacing it with a modern, high-efficiency model is the simplest solution.
+Old coal burners switched over to oil, or gas are prime candidates for replacement, and gas furnaces with pilot lights rather than electronic ignitions.
+Newer systems may be more efficient but are still likely oversized and can often be modified to lower their operating capacity.

 The Hillside Maintenance Plans

 Keeping Your Paws Comfy All Year Round

 The Hillside Maintenance Plans are designed to prevent minor problems from turning into major issues!
 Extend the life of your equipment, reduce the need for costly repairs, and increase the performance of your heating and cooling systems while lowering your utility bills.